xmonader/letsbuildacompiler-pretty/src/tutor13_procedures.md

 expressions, optimization for literals as a special case, and use of a literal pool, is what led to disaster.

-To  see  how  it works, imagine that we call subroutine FOO as in the example above, passing  it  a literal 4.
+To  see  how  it works, imagine that we call subroutine `FOO` as in the example above, passing  it  a literal 4.
 Actually, what gets passed  is  the  address of the literal 4, which is stored in the literal pool.
 This address corresponds to the formal parameter, K, in the subroutine itself.

-Now suppose that, unbeknownst to the  programmer,  subroutine FOO actually modifies K to be, say, -7.
-Suddenly, that literal  4 in the literal pool  gets  CHANGED,  to  a  -7.
-From then on, every expression that uses  a  4  and  every subroutine that passes a 4 will be using the value of -7 instead!
+Now suppose that, unbeknownst to the  programmer,  subroutine `FOO` actually modifies `K` to be, say, `-7`.
+Suddenly, that literal  4 in the literal pool  gets  CHANGED,  to  a  `-7`.
+From then on, every expression that uses  a  4  and  every subroutine that passes a 4 will be using the value of `-7` instead!
 Needless to say, this can lead to some  bizarre  and difficult-to-find behavior.
 The whole thing gave  the concept of pass-by-reference a bad name, although as we have seen, it was really a combination of  design decisions